Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Fenchurch Building from the London Eye| ©my.travels

-The Fenchurch Building, designed by Rafael Viñoly, has a peculiar shape; as its height increases, its structure widens.
-This has caused many Londoners and tourists to nickname the building "Walkie Talkie".
+The Fenchurch Building, designed by Rafael Viñoly, has a peculiar shape in that, as its height increases, its structure widens, which is why so many Londoners and tourists nickname it the "Walkie Talkie".
+Although you can't see its peculiar shape from the London Eye, it is easy to distinguish it from other buildings because its shape makes it reflect more sunlight.

-Inside Fenchurch is located the botanical garden: Sky Garden.
+Inside Fenchurch is the Sky Garden botanical garden.
 There are also restaurants, a bar and a café in the building.
-When enjoying the view from the London Eye, don't forget to check out the Walkie Talkie shaped building.
+When you enjoy the view from the London Eye, don't forget to check out the Walkie Talkie shaped building.

 View of the Millennium Bridge| ©Brian Chow